NationalSecurityAgency/datawave-helm-charts/README.md

 ## Troubleshooting Datawave

 ### Authorization
-The first thing you should check is that you are using both the cert and key files we provided.
-The deployment is configured to trust our self signed certs so you should be using those.
-The certs can be found in nexus in the Frostbite-Raw repo at `datawave-certs/test-users`.
-You will need both the cert and key to use python or just the p12 to use browser endpoints.
-If a user has them listed under madcert, use those as the other versions are not correctly configured.
-If a user does not have madcert they are the correctly configured ones.
+The first thing to check is that certificates trusted by the Datawave stack are being used.
+This may require adding public certificates to the truststore Datawave utilizes or configuring Datawave with a new truststore that contains the correct certificates.

+A Python library is available to provide easy CLI interactions with Datawave and can be found at the [Datawave CLI](https://github.com/AFMC-MAJCOM/datawave-cli).
+It utilizes Python's request library on the backend.

-Python's request library (at least the version we have) does not work with non-pem certificate formats.
-If you're using the certs we provided you should be fine.
-However, if you are modifying it to use your own certs, you have been warned, convert them to pem or don't use python.
-Hitting a datawave endpoint from a browser will allow selection of trusted certificates loaded into the cert store.
+Python's request library (at least the version used in the Datawave CLI) does not work with non-pem certificate formats.
+If modifications are being made to use custom certificates, ensure they are converted to pem format, or avoid using Python.
+Accessing a Datawave endpoint from a browser allows selection of trusted certificates loaded into the cert store.

-If you can authorize but not getting what you'd expect you can try hitting the `whoami` endpoint either in the browser or by using `datawave authorization` from the Datawave CLI python library we have written.
-This will tell you what auths the user is getting as well as the roles they have for datawave.
-Datawave users need to have AuthorizedUser at the minimum to be able to make queries.
+If authorization is successful but the expected results are not being returned, try hitting the `whoami` endpoint either in a browser or by using `datawave authorization` from the Datawave CLI Python library.
+This will indicate what authorizations and roles the user has in Datawave.
+Datawave users must have AuthorizedUser at a minimum to make queries.

-Datawave may cache users and this has caused problems for us before.
-So if you have updated a user and are not seeing the updates you may need to clear the cache.
-This can be done from an admin user with the evict endpoints of the authorization end point. `dwv-authorization.***/authorization/v2/admin/evictAll` or `/evictUser`.
+Datawave may cache users, so if updates to a user are not reflected, the cache may need to be cleared.
+This can be done by an admin user with the evict endpoints of the authorization endpoint: `dwv-authorization.***/authorization/v2/admin/evictAll` or `/evictUser`.

 #### Logs
 **Pod:** dwv-web-authorization-*